rxtoolkit/sgd/README.md

 // }
 ```

-Each instance of the classifier is just a simple JavaScript object with a few keys, most importantly the model parameters.
+> 💡 **SGD explained**: Each instance of the classifier is just a simple JavaScript object with a few keys, most importantly the model parameters.
 Internally, SGD classifiers are actually very simple.
-Bottlenose's original implementation was perhaps only around 50 lines of code.
+The original implementation of this operator was perhaps only around 50 lines of code.
 They just calculate an intercept value and attach a weight to each feature column.
+That's all there is to it!

 ### `predict`
 The easiest way to use a trained classifier is to store its parameters for later use.
 Taking the classifier from the prior example, we can plugin its fitted parameters to make new predictions like this: